What does “Hindu” mean?

-The word Hindu comes from the river Indus, and it just means the people who live near the Indus river (actually in modern Pakistan).
+The word Hindu comes from the river Indus.
+So it just means the people who live near the Indus river (actually in modern Pakistan).

 About 1500 BC, when the Yamnaya invaded India, they brought with them their Indo-European sky gods.
-The two cultures mixed, and people in India began speaking Hindi, an Indo-European language.
+So the two cultures mixed.
+People in India began speaking Hindi, an Indo-European language.
 So their gods mixed too.
 Hinduism got some new gods, and also some new ideas.

 About 600 BC, the idea of reincarnation became more and more common among Hindus.
 Most people began to think that after you died you would be reborn into another body.
 If you had been good, and lived in accordance with dharma, you would get a good body, maybe a princess.
 If you had been bad, and piled up a lot of karma, you would come back as a cockroach or a rat.

 Gradually people began to hate the idea that you had to be endlessly reborn in different forms.
 They wanted to get free of the wheel of rebirth, and just be left alone in Nirvana.
 People began to think that sacrificing animals was a burden on your karma, or fate, that prevented you from getting free of reincarnation.
 So animal sacrifice became less popular (following a slightly earlier trend in Iran and China).